subethaedit/SubEthaEdit/SubEthaEdit-Mac/Documentation/ModeDebugHelper/readme.md

 `make MODE_PATH_PREFIX=<path/to/Modes/Folder/>` generates style sheets and xml for the Modes in given folder
 `make STYLE_PATH_PREFIX=<path/to/Style/Folder/>` generates the Style Sheets in the given folder
 `make MODE_RESULT_PATH_PREFIX=<path/to/Result/Mode/Folder/>` generates the SyntaxDefinition.xmls in the given folder
-`make clean` : deletes all the generated Style Sheets/SyntaxDefinition files
+`make clean` : deletes all the generated .sss files and .mode directories

 For more information about this Makefile drop it onto the text editor of your choice and have fun.